Hollywood Hills Griffith Observatory: A Journey Through Time and Space

 A Glimpse into the Past: Hollywood Hills Griffith Observatory’s Rich History

-When I first learned about the history of Griffith Observatory, I was fascinated by the vision of its benefactor, Griffith J. Griffith.
+When I first learned about the history of Hollywood Hills Griffith Observatory, I was fascinated by the vision of its benefactor, Griffith J. Griffith.
 His generous donation in 1919 set the wheels in motion for what would become one of Los Angeles’ most beloved landmarks.
 As I walked through the grounds, I couldn’t help but imagine the excitement that must have surrounded its opening in 1935.

 The observatory’s construction as part of the Works Progress Administration project during the Great Depression is a testament to the resilience and forward-thinking nature of that era.
 I find it remarkable that even during challenging times, the importance of science education and public access to astronomy was recognized and prioritized.